unshiftio/recovery/README.md

 ### Reconnecting

-To know when you've got to reconnect we emit the `reconnect` event.
-You can listen to these event on your assigned event emitter.
-After the event is emitted we will start our reconnection timeout so you have only a short while to actually attempt a reconnection again.
-In a case of a timeout we emit a `reconnect timeout` event and schedule another attempt.
+Before every reconnection attempt we emit a `reconnect` event.
+You can listen to this event on your assigned event emitter.
+After the event is emitted we will start a timeout so your attempts have only a limited amount of time to succeed or fail.
+If the timeout expires we emit a `reconnect timeout` event and start a whole new reconnection procedure.

-If you've reconnection attempt is successful call the `reconnect.reconnected()` method without any arguments.
+If your reconnection attempt is successful call the `reconnect.reconnected()` method without any arguments.
 If it failed you can call the method with an error argument.
 If the operation failed we will automatically schedule a new reconnect attempt.
 When it's successful we will do some small internal clean up and emit